vexide/vex-sdk/README.md

 ## Contents

 - [`vex-sdk`]: FFI bindings to VEX's platform SDKs.
-- [`vex-sdk-download`]: A build script helper to download and link to official SDKs from VEX.
+- [`vex-sdk-vexcode`]: A build script helper to download and link to official VEXcode SDKs.
 - [`vex-sdk-jumptable`]: Open-source implementation of VEXos system APIs using firmware jump addresses.
 - [`vex-sdk-pros`]: A crate that links to the PROS kernel as a provider for SDK functions, and bridges API incompatibilities between `vex-sdk` and VEX's partner SDK (`libv5rts.a`).
 - [`vex-sdk-mock`]: A stubbed implementation of the VEX SDK for testing programs using the `vex-sdk` crate on non-VEXos targets.

 [`vex-sdk`]: ./packages/vex-sdk
-[`vex-sdk-download`]: ./packages/vex-sdk-download
+[`vex-sdk-vexcode`]: ./packages/vex-sdk-vexcode
 [`vex-sdk-jumptable`]: ./packages/vex-sdk-jumptable
 [`vex-sdk-pros`]: ./packages/vex-sdk-pros
 [`vex-sdk-mock`]: ./packages/vex-sdk-mock